Updated for 2021

-(Updated February 2017) There are a lot of advantages to cooking with induction.
+There are a lot of advantages to cooking with induction.
 If you’ve been thinking about making the switch to induction cooking but have had a hard time figuring out whether it’s worth it or not, you’ve come to the right place.
-We’re here to help you find your way through the maze that is the induction market today and find out the real advantages of induction cooking!
+We’re here to help you find out the real advantages--and real disadvantages--of induction cooking.

 Note: Check out our other articles on induction cooking:

 The simplest answer is that induction burners are just big magnets (powerful ones).